- Assisting older people with their day-to-day tasks and providing clinical care can be incredibly rewarding

 Aged care Registered Nurses (RNs) are the highest form of medical and clinical care within an aged care facility.

 A RN can administer medicine to residents without the direction of doctors and will lead most health care plans, medication management, infection control, and other important forms of care for residents.

-Additionally, another step up from an RN is a nurse practitioner (NP), who has more autonomy in their role and have extensive knowledge in clinical care.
-An NP can diagnosis and treat a patients illness and has more autonomy in their role.
+Additionally, another step up from an RN is a nurse practitioner (NP), who has more autonomy in their role and has extensive knowledge in clinical care.
+An NP can diagnose and treat a patient’s illness and has more autonomy in their role.

 RNs can also provide service in higher roles in aged care facilities, like as a Director of Nursing, overseeing all care and service delivery of all staff, or Care Coordinator, who organises care for residents and sets up care plans for staff to follow.

 What has encouraged you to look into a career in aged care?
 Tell us in the comments below.